klaytn/kips/KIPs/kip-draft_kgp6.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
 Organizations need to manage treasury funds in a transparent and accountable manner.
 The proposed standard aims to make the management of treasury funds more transparent by recording the rebalance of treasury funds.
 The smart contract will keep records of the addresses which hold the treasury funds before and after rebalancing.
-It also facilates approval and redistributing to new addresses.
+It also facilates approval before execution.

 ## Motivation
 <!--The motivation is critical for KIPs that want to change the Klaytn protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the KIP solves.
 KIP submissions without sufficient motivation may be rejected outright.-->
 Transparency is the one of most important aspect of blockchain.
 It is important to ensure that treasury funds are allocated and managed in a transparent and verifiable manner.
 The proposed smart contract aims to disclose the management of treasury funds in a transparent manner through smart contracts reducing the risk of errors and mismanagement.
+By providing transparency and accountability in the allocation and management of funds, the smart contract can help to build trust and confidence among stakeholders.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Klaytn platforms (klaytn). -->
 The proposed smart contract will be implemented in Solidity and will be compatible with the Ethereum Virtual Machine (EVM).
-The smart contract will use the @klaytn/contracts Ownable contract to restrict access to certain functions to the owner of the contract.
+The smart contract will use the `@klaytn/contracts` Ownable contract to restrict access to certain functions to the owner of the contract.

 The smart contract will have the following features:
 - Add/Remove fund addresses